 - Dance of the Sarcomeres A mental picture of muscle knot physiology helps to explain four familiar features of muscle pain

-- Eccentric Contraction A peculiar bit of muscle physiology
+- Eccentric Contraction A weird bit of muscle physiology

 - When To Worry About Shortness of Breath … and When Not To Two common, minor, and treatable causes of a scary symptom

-- Stiffness, tightness, and limited range of motion Is your range actually limited, or do you just feel that way?
+- Stiff, Tight Muscles and Limited Range of Motion Is your range actually limited, or do you just feel that way?

-- 9 Surprising Ways to Hurt Understanding pain when there is no obvious explanation
+- 9 Surprising Causes of Pain Trying to understand pain when there is no obvious explanation

 - Getting On Your Nerves Can you damage your nerves when self-massaging?